CumpsD/CumpsD/README.md

 ## 🧐 About

 You could say my life revolves around technology.
 Even before I was a teenager I started coding and taking computers apart.
-The accumulation of this passion has provided me with the advantage of having very broad technological knowledge, allowing me to easier see the bigger picture.
+The result of this passion has provided me with the advantage of having very broad technological knowledge, allowing me to easier see the bigger picture.
 When I'm not working for a client or my own company, [exira.com](https://exira.com), I'm tinkering with something geeky for myself, always learning.

 This drive to keep on learning is what made me a polyglot, not limited to a narrow skillset, but able to analyse and apply a broad toolset to any problem.
 Of course I have a favorite, being the .NET ecosystem, which I picked up around 2001 with the first beta release.
 Being around it for so long, I've seen its share of issues and quirks, as well as the solutions around it.
 I believe this is what differentiates a junior from a senior developer, experience from mistakes and problems.

-Besides coding in a professional and personal environment, I also tinker with home automation, server racks and network cables, different operating systems, car tuning, various gadgets and many more things which spark my curiosity.
+Besides coding in a professional and personal environment, I also tinker with home automation, server racks and network cables, different operating systems, car tuning, various gadgets and many more things that spark my curiosity.

 ## ⚡ Skills